lafauxbolex/lafauxbolex/README.md

     *   Inspired by the Digital Bolex D16 for its sensor and overall ethos.
     *   Technical concept influenced by projects like CinemaPI (though no code/structure was reused).
     *   **Hardware Selected:**
-        *   Raspberry Pi (initially older models, now a Pi 5 8Gb + SSD hat).
+        *   Raspberry Pi (Pi 5 8Gb + SSD hat).
         *   M.2 1Tb SSD for high-speed RAW recording.
         *   The heart: A Basler Aviator avA2300-25gc GigE industrial camera module, featuring the **exact same Kodak KAI-04050 1" CCD global shutter sensor** as the Digital Bolex D16.
 Critically, its interface could pull off ~24fps at 2K.
+What's even better is that this code should work with basically any other Basler camera, as well as serve as a base to port to other platforms.
         *   USB Gamepad board for physical button controls.
         *   12V/5A 7800mAh battery pack.
         *   3D printed resin body and accessories.
         *   A growing collection of C-mount and adaptable lenses.

 *   **The First Code (The Monolith):**
-    *   The initial software was a single, sprawling Python script – a testament to a burst of creative energy and a lot of caffeine
+    *   The initial software was a single Python script – a testament to a burst of creative energy and a lot of caffeine
     *   It was a patchwork of:
         *   Code snippets to interface with the Basler camera via the Pylon SDK (pieced together from documentation and examples).
         *   Random blocks extracted from OpenCV repositories for image manipulation and display.